Information & FAQs

 Our minibus

-The current minibus is a March 2016 registered red Ford Transit 'Trend' high-roof, 17-seat, long wheelbase minibus which, with a luggage rack replacing the rear row of four seats, gives us our maximum capacity of 12 passengers plus driver.
+The current minibus is a March 2024 registered white Ford Transit 'Trend' high-roof, 17-seat, long wheelbase minibus which, with a luggage rack replacing the rear row of four seats, gives us our maximum capacity of 12 passengers plus driver.

 No driving days